 •dehydroepiandrosterone sulphate acyl ester

 Want clearer skin?
-Find a milk alternative!
+Switch to non-dairy milk or goat/sheep products instead.
 Unsweetened almond milk, hemp milk, and coconut milk are all great alternatives to cow’s milk.
 They’re fortified with many of the same vitamins and minerals.
-Soy milk is an allergen for some, but still an improvement.
+Soy milk is an allergen for some, but not an acne aggressor.
+Even goat and sheep milk products contain fewer hormones and lower your chance for breakouts.
 With so many options out there, you’re sure to find one that is right for you and your skin!

 Work with Elise.
 Book online here.